MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

 3. Script 2- Create a script to import the orders details information into the mysql database.

-   Scripts are palced under the sql folder, namely:
+   Scripts are placed under the sql folder, namely:

    create_schema_and_tables.sql, insert_data.sql